A Small Book About a Big Problem

 The Nature of Anger

-Welch explains the nature of anger, what it looks like, that it is against God, that it affects others and destroys, that is from Satan, that is learned from others, and that is seen in grumbling, complaining, and jealousy.
+Welch explains the nature of anger, what it looks like, that it is against God, that it affects others and destroys, that it is from Satan, that it is learned from others, and that it is seen in grumbling, complaining, and jealousy.

 The Need for Wisdom